MaelCravero/conf-pattern-matching/slides/05_hacking_cpp.md

 \pause
 #### Note

-For some reason this does not work properly in TC, probably due to our wrapper class on `std::shared_ptr`, so we pass the shared pointer as argument to the virtual method...
+This does not work in TC, probably due to our wrapper class on `std::shared_ptr`.
+Instead, we pass the shared pointer as argument to the virtual method to propagate its use count...

 ```cpp
 auto left = binop->left_get()->variant(binop->left_get());